 Call Healthline free on 0800 611 116 if you are unsure what to do.

-|Anyone who knocks their head, (be it playing sport, in a fight or accident) and gets up straight away, still needs to be closely watched.
-If they show any of the danger signs below, they should receive immediate medical attention.
+|Anyone who knocks their head (playing a sport or through a fight or accident) and gets up straight away, still needs to be closely watched as they may develop symptoms after the injury, usually within that day.
+If they show any of the danger signs above, they need to see a doctor as soon as possible.|

-|Likewise, anyone who is knocked out, meaning they are unconsciousness and can't be woken up, even if only for a minute or so needs urgent medical care to exclude a skull fracture or serious brain injury.|
+|Likewise, anyone who is knocked out, ie, is unconsciousness and can't be woken up, even if only for a few seconds, needs to see a doctor urgently.
+This is to check for a skull fracture or serious brain injury.|

 The following video by Dr Mike Evans provides a useful summary of the key points to know.

 Who is at risk of concussion?